AzarashiYifan/yifan_ml_docker_lite/README.md

 1. **Clone the Repository**

-   Clone this repository to your local machine:
+   Clone this repository to your local machine.
+When you clone a GitHub repository using the git clone command, the folder that is created on your local system will have the same name as the repository by default.

    ```bash
    git clone https://github.com/azarashiyifan/yifan_ml_docker_lite.git